Christianity and Christian Healing in Comparison with Complementary Medicines/Therapies

 Both the New Age movement and the seven practitioners with strong spiritual beliefs are emphasising love in their practises, which I feel is a noble aim, but the emphasis in evangelical Christian healing is always Jesus the Son of God.

 The resulting physical and mental sense of well being should not be seen as the whole picture.
 All these techniques (except Remedial Massage on its own) are holistic, and this is where they primarily differ from Western medicine.
-This additional spiritual aspect always involves the life force.
-The Christian needs to be sure that the spiritual forces at work alongside the healing are pointing to Jesus, otherwise how will he know what else the spiritual force is doing?
+This additional spiritual aspect always involves the life force so the Christian needs to be sure that the spiritual forces at work alongside the healing are pointing to Jesus, otherwise how will he know what else the spiritual force is doing?

 Only evangelical Christians have God within in any life changing sense.
 Even so, the Christian is encouraged to look upwards and outwards to receive spiritual health, rather than look inwards.